julienschmidt/bawang/docs/reports/midterm_report.md

 |    TYPE    |                       ...                        |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-specifying the tunnel ID of the tunnel the message is addressed to and the message type as an unsigned 8 bit integer.
+The header specifies the tunnel ID of the tunnel the message is addressed to and the message type as an unsigned 8 bit integer.

 #### `TunnelCreate`

 ~~~ascii
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1